Right-libertarianism: Philosophy

-Right-libertarianism developed in the United States in the mid-20th century from the works of European liberal writers such as John Locke, Friedrich Hayek and Ludwig von Mises and is the most popular conception of libertarianism in the United States today.Lester, J. C. (22 October 2017).
-"New-Paradigm Libertarianism: a Very Brief Explanation".
-PhilPapers.
-Retrieved 26 June 2019.
+Right-libertarianism developed in the United States in the mid-20th century from the works of European liberal writers such as John Locke, Friedrich Hayek and Ludwig von Mises, and is the most popular conception of libertarianism in the United States today.
 It is commonly referred to as a continuation or radicalization of classical liberalism.
 The most important of these early right-libertarian philosophers were modern American libertarians such as Robert Nozick and Murray Rothbard.

 Although often sharing the left-libertarian advocacy for social freedom, right-libertarians also value capitalism while rejecting institutions that intervene the free market on the grounds that such interventions represent unnecessary coercion of individuals and therefore a violation of their economic freedom.
-Anarcho-capitalistsMarshall, Peter (2008).
-Demanding the Impossible: A History of Anarchism.
-London: Harper Perennial. p.
-565. "In fact, few anarchists would accept the 'anarcho-capitalists' into the anarchist camp since they do not share a concern for economic equality and social justice, Their self-interested, calculating market men would be incapable of practicing voluntary co-operation and mutual aid.
-Anarcho-capitalists, even if they do reject the State, might therefore best be called right-wing libertarians rather than anarchists". seek complete elimination of the state in favor of private defense agencies while minarchists defend night-watchman states which maintain only those functions of government necessary to safeguard natural rights, understood in terms of self-ownership or autonomy.
+Anarcho-capitalists seek complete elimination of the state in favor of private defense agencies while minarchists defend night-watchman states which maintain only those functions of government necessary to safeguard natural rights, understood in terms of self-ownership or autonomy.

 Right-libertarians are economic liberals of either the Austrian School (majority) or the Chicago school of economics (minority) and support laissez-faire capitalism which they define as the free market in opposition to state capitalism and interventionism.
 Right-libertarianism and its individualism have been discussed as part of the New Right in relation to neoliberalism and Thatcherism.
 In the 20th century, New Right liberal conservatism influenced by right-libertarianism marginalized other forms of conservatism.